 Far off in the distance from my starting point are the High Sierras.
 I need to be sure I can get through all the High Sierras before the first Fall snow.
 I’m aiming to arrive in Kennedy Meadow (the end of the High Sierra) by first October.

-I’ll take micro spikes and an ice axe for the Cascades and then will post back to Seattle or in a bounce box (I’ll explain this next month) in-case I need them later for the High Sierras.
+I’ll take micro spikes and an ice axe for the Cascades and then I’ll post them back to Seattle or in a ‘bounce box’ in-case I need them later for the High Sierras.

-I’m really glad of my experience of Scottish winter mountaineering and the recent 2 day training that the Inverness Mountaineering Club put on with Mountaineering Scotland’s Ian Stewart.
+I’m really glad of my experience of Scottish winter mountaineering and the recent 2 day training that the Inverness Mountaineering Club put on with Mountaineering Scotland.
 Day one took place in the Cairngorms and we practiced cutting steps, self-arresting with an ice axe, navigation, assessing avalanche risk etc. Day two was navigation specific.

 Sponsorship and Fundraising